 EVALUATION OF INDIVIDUAL STUDENT PERFORMANCE

-The Superintendent of Schools, in consultation with the teaching staff, shall develop a marking system to be used uniformly in the same grade level throughout the schools.
+The Superintendent, in consultation with the teaching staff, shall develop a marking system to be used uniformly in the same grade level throughout the schools.
 The system should be clear, easily understood by parents/guardians and students, and able to be applied with consistency of interpretation.
-Computation of grade-point average and rank in class shall be uniform throughout the district.
+Computation of grade point average and rank in class shall be uniform throughout the district.
 Evaluation and grading symbols shall be intended to appraise the student’s progress toward established goals, and shall be a factor in promotion/graduation decisions.

-The Northfield Board of Education encourages the certified staff, under the direction of the Superintendent of Schools, to employ a comprehensive approach to the use of appraisal and evaluative techniques in monitoring student progress, including, but not limited to, written and oral teacher-made tests, performance observation, parent/guardian interviews, formal and informal evaluation techniques, use of cumulative student records, and medical examinations.
+The Northfield City Board of Education encourages the certified staff, under the direction of the Superintendent, to employ a comprehensive approach to the use of appraisal and evaluative techniques in monitoring student progress, including, but not limited to, written and oral teacher made tests, performance observation, parent/guardian interviews, formal and informal evaluation techniques, use of cumulative student records, and medical examinations.
 Recognized standardized achievement tests may also be used in grades designated by the board.

 In addition to testing procedures established in policy 5120 Assessment of Individual Needs, the school district shall establish and maintain a general testing program to:

-A. Improve the instructional program to assist students in achieving the Common Core State Standards in mathematics and language arts and literacy and the Core Curriculum Content Standards;
+A. Improve the instructional program to assist students in achieving New Jersey Learning Standards in Mathematics and English Language Arts and Literacy and the Core Curriculum Content Standards;